 Instructor.
 Designer.
 Philosopher.

-As a Ph.
-D student at SUNY Binghamton, I study the impact of luck on theories of morality and how moral structures and understandings are organized around constructions of personal identity.
-My current project is a critique of the epistemic argument against moral luck and the contradictions it reveals about the broader debate surrounding the so-called “problem of moral luck.”
+As a Philosopher, I study the impact of luck on theories of morality and how moral structures and understandings are organized around constructions of personal identity.
+My current project is an analysis of the problem and concept of moral luck.
+I argue that the two need to be treated separately, as they describe different phenomena.

 Contact Me: bdavisshannon [at] gmail.com